 HDPBS now has most of its programmes available in DD5.1.
 PBS Seattle must have an upmixer since they send out DD5.1 24/7.
 PBS Buffalo seems to be working properly now as the used to have only DD2.0.
 See link below.

 CBC-HD has occasional programming in DD5.1.

 As a general rule, most HD programming is now DD5.1 and most SD programming is DD2.0.

 In order to receive DD5.1, you, of course, need a digital STB (Or TV) that has a digital audio output (coaxial or optical).
 Your A/V receiver (or HTiB) also needs to have the equivalent digital input and a DD5.1 decoder.
 Such a receiver typically has "Dolby Digital" and/or DTS emblazoned on it.
 People with SD STBs will have little/no DD5.1 programming, depending if you have TMN or MC.
-Many devices now have HDMI outputs and some Receivers now have HDMI inputs, however, the receiver must be able to handle audio via HDMI (some less expensive ones don't)
+Many devices now have HDMI outputs and most Audio-Video Receivers (AVRs) now have HDMI inputs, however, the receiver must be able to handle audio via HDMI (some less expensive ones don't)

 The STB or DVD player should usually be set to something like Dolby Digital or bitstream or raw or surround when using optical or coaxial audio connection.
 It can get tricky using HDMI connections, but most